damellis/ESP/README.md

 ./setup
 ```

-This will clone the relevant git submodules, create some symbolic links,
+This will clone the relevant git submodules and create some symbolic links.
-and compile and install the GRT (see dependencies below).
-The GRT gets
-installed to /usr/local using sudo, requiring you to enter your password.

 ## Running